-Many procedures are offered by SMMC Laboratory on a STAT (NOW) basis for emergency purposes 24 hours per day with an expected turn-around-time (TAT) of approximately one hour from the time the laboratory receives the specimen.
+Many procedures are offered by SMC Laboratory on a STAT (NOW) basis for emergency purposes 24 hours per day with an expected turn-around-time (TAT) of approximately one hour from the time the laboratory receives the specimen.
 ASAP orders are defined with an expected TAT of two to four hours from the time the laboratory receives the specimen.

-Routine testing is generally completed within four hours and in all cases within the shift received.
+Routine testing is generally completed within four hours.